 Student Withdrawal from a Program

-Students who withdraw from the Program should notify IPO immediately by phone or e-mail, followed by a signed statement of withdrawal.
-IPO will then notify the necessary offices on campus: The Registrar, Residence Life/Student Development, Accounting, Financial Aid.
-Students who withdraw from the Program after the deposit is due and who have not made the deposit, will be charged $350.00.
-In addition to forfeiting the deposit, students who withdraw from the Program within one month prior to the departure date will be required to compensate the College for expenses committed on their behalf.
-Students who withdraw between the first day of the Program and the end of the second week will be refunded 65% of the total Program fee.
-Students who withdraw from the beginning of the third week to the end of the fifth week will be refunded 30% of the total Program fee.
-After the end of the fifth week of the Program, there will be no refunds.
+Students who withdraw from the program should notify IPO immediately in writing.
+IPO will notify the necessary offices on campus: the Registrar, Residential Life, Accounting, Financial Aid.
+Students who withdraw from the program after the deposit is due and have not made the deposit will be charged the $350.00.
+In addition to forfeiting the deposit, students who withdraw from the program or who do not meet the requirements to participate will be required to compensate the College for expenses already committed on their behalf.
+Students who withdraw between the first day of the program and the end of the second week will be refunded 65% of the total program fee.
+Students who withdraw from the beginning of the third week to the end of the fifth week will be refunded 30% of the total program fee.
+After the end of the fifth week of the program, there will be no refunds.

 Cross-Cultural Explorations I